palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 The mechanism for determining which ``TransactionService`` to use goes through the aforementioned ``CoordinationService``.
 We agree on a ``TimestampPartitioningMap``, which is a mapping of timestamps to transaction schema versions.
 This is a range map, as we want to support rollbacks easily.
-The map also is guaranteed to span the ranges [1, +∞) and be connected; note that this does not mean future behaviour is fixed, since in practice this map is read together with a validity bound.
-Thus, even though the map will contain as a key some range [C, +∞) for a constant C, it should be valid up to some point V > C - and behaviour at timestamps after V may subsequently be changed.
+The map also is guaranteed to span the ranges ``[1, +∞)`` and be connected; note that this does not mean future behaviour is fixed, since in practice this map is read together with a validity bound.
+Thus, even though the map will contain as a key some range ``[C, +∞)`` for a constant ``C``, it should be valid up to some point ``V > C`` - and behaviour at timestamps after ``V`` may subsequently be changed.

+Note that the ranges are based on the start timestamp.
+To give a concrete example, if our range map is ``{[1, 5000) = 1, [5000, +∞) = 2}`` and we want to commit a transaction that started at timestamp 4990 and finished at 5010, it is still stored under schema version 1 (even if other transactions that started later may have already written to schema version 2 - if they started at 5000 and finished at 5001, for instance).

 We attempt to read the latest version of the range map, and if our timestamp falls within the validity bound, we retrieve the version.
 If it does not, we submit an identity transformation, which extends the validity bound of the current value.
 We then read the value again, and keep trying until we know what version to use.
 If we read a version we don't support yet, we throw (presumably, this is part of a rolling upgrade and should resolve itself soon).

-Installing transactions2 itself is done by a background thread that submits a transform that installs version 2 (or whatever specific version is included in config).
+#### Changing Transaction Schema Versions

+AtlasDB clients continuously run a background thread that polls the runtime configuration.
+If that sets the target schema version to a specific version (which at time of writing can be 1 or 2), a transform will be run setting the transactions schema version going forward to that version.

+This is optional; if not configured, we will not attempt to run any transforms so the transaction schema version will remain what it is.

 ### Live Migrations